faucetsdn/udmi/README.md

 update (e.g. _pointset_, _logentry_, _discover_ message) at this interval.
 * `sample_limit_sec`: Minimum time between sample updates.
 Updates that happen faster than this time (e.g. due to _cov_ events) should be coalesced so that only the most recent update is sent.
-* `fix_value`: Fix a value to be used during diagnostics and operational use.
+* `set_value`: Set a value to be used during diagnostics and operational use.
 Should override any operational values, but not override alarm conditions.
 * `min_loglevel`: Indicates the minimum loglevel for reporting log messages below which log entries should not be sent.
 See note below for a description of the level value.